honeycombio/terraform-provider-honeycombio/docs/resources/webhook_recipient.md

 * `name` - (Required) The name of the custom variable.
 Must be an alphanumeric string beginning with a lowercase letter.
 * `default_value` - (Optional) The default value for the custom variable, which can be overridden at the alert level.

+Optionally, when configuring custom webhooks, use the `header` block to create custom HTTP headers to be included in the webhook request.
+Up to five custom headers can be configured.
+Reserved headers `Content-Type`, `User-Agent`, and `X-Honeycomb-Webhook-Token` cannot be used.
+The `header` block accepts the following arguments:

+* `name` - (Required) The name or key for the header.
+* `value` - (Optional) The value for the header.

 ## Attribute Reference